Achievable logoAchievable logo

 Average price = $13.50

-The average cost factors in the prices paid and the shares purchased, while average price is a simple average of the available prices at investment.
-In a fluctuating market, the average cost will always be lower because investors purchase more shares when the market falls.
-While a bear market tends to work against investors, those who continue to invest bring down their average cost of investing.
+The average cost reflects both the prices paid and the number of shares purchased at each price.
+The average price is just the simple average of the prices at the time of each investment.
+In a declining or fluctuating market, the average cost is typically lower because the fixed investment amount buys more shares when prices are lower.

 Key points